-Booking early has two main benefits: price and first pick of accommodations, shore excursions, and dining times.
+Booking your cruise early has two main benefits: price and first pick of accommodations, shore excursions, and dining times.

-For price, you’ll find the first advertised price for a sailing is often one of the best (if not the best) price you’ll find for that cruise.
-Once the ship starts to fill up and the cruise price goes up, it may not go down again if that sailing stays in high-demand.
+Generally, you’ll find that the opening advertised price will be the best price for that cruise.
+As the ship’s staterooms start to fill, the cruise price tends to go up, and it may not go down if that sailing stays in high demand.

 Reserve Popular Shore Excursions and Onboard Activities